usaid-cs/yesterday-i-learned/random.md

 1. Having people ask ["why do Star Wars laser guns shoot slower than light"][stackexchange 4], the guns were changed to plasma rifles.
 1. Human flesh is very sweet [^1][youtube 21] [^2][huffingtonpost 2]
 1. See also: humans should not eat humans, because diseases can transmit freely between members of the same species.
-1. [A cold engine should never be red-lined.][reddit 50]
-(It sounds obvious when it is phrased this way)
 1. The AKM is [strikingly similar][imgur 8] to the AK-47, with AK-47 having a larger sight.
 1. (Unconfirmed) Most deaths from an overdose occur when an addict who has gone clean relapses and administers their old dose without realising that they have lost the tolerance they had built up.
 1. [Corn can be cooked in a microwave][blogspot 3].
 1. Carrie Fisher had a close relationship with James Blunt, as his post-war therapist.
 1. [Leaving your comfort zone][lifehacker 5] is the only way one can grow.
 1. Always buy LCD monitors in pairs or triplets.
 It is unlikely to be able to get the same monitor again when you want a dual monitor setup.
-1. Soft suspensions result in more body roll, thus more roll-over accidents.
-Instead, harder suspensions break your spine on a day-to-day basis, saving you from potential accidents.
 1. All [Stanley Cup][wikipedia 161] finals from 1940 to 2015 were won with four points.
 1. [猛龍過江][wikipedia 162] was the only movie directed by Bruce Lee.
 1. [Straw man][wikipedia 163], in the simplest terms, is "addressing the wrong point".